weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 *  **gpu_[0-5].erf**: these template explicit resource files are used by the code in this repository to assign specific node and GPU resources to individual jobs.
 No need to edit these files.

 ### ./tcls
+This directory contains all of the tcl scripts, run by VMD, to measure pre-defined collective variables (CVs) for the accumulated trajectories.
+Currently, these tcls scripts/related CVs are very hard-coded.
+This will hopefully be generalized in upcoming repository updates.

 # Workflow